 Traditionally, memorial jewelry has been hollowed out to create an interior cavity.
 This cavity is supposed to hold the remains and is most often secured by either a threaded bail or screw.

-The founders of Lee Alexander & Co. wanted to know the ashes of their departed were safe, and the jewelry to remain beautiful for generations, so they developed the exclusive, permanently-sealed Signature Platinum Remembrance Pod.
+The founders of Lee Alexander & Co. wanted to feel confident the ashes of their departed were safe, and the jewelry to remain beautiful for generations, so they developed the exclusive, permanently-sealed Signature Platinum Remembrance Pod.

-How are the remains or relics secured within the piece?
+How are the relics secured within memorial jewelry?

 Traditional memorial jewelry is usually delivered empty and with a filling and sealing kit.